-The feature timeline is not supported on the Safari browser.
+The timeline view is not supported on the Safari browser.

-You can use the mouse over and summary widgets to view entity progress or team progress.
+You can use the hover over and summary widgets to view the entity or team progress.

 Hover over the Progress column in either the Grid or Smart List views.
 ALM Octane shows the progress for Epics and Features by story points, and for Backlog Items in hours.